 During your market research, you will have to make sure that you can produce enough products or services for sale to make a decent profit to keep the business running and take care of your living expenses.

-Every small business has to have an owner or owners, people who start the business and run it in its first stage.
+Every small business has to have an owner or owners, people who start a business and run it in its first stage.

 You will need to determine if you are going to run a one-person business or if you are going to take on a partner.

 If you decide to have others join you in the business, you’ll need to make sure that everyone has the necessary skills and expertise to operate their part of the business successfully.

 In the beginning, you will need to find out how your target market feels about the products and services you are offering.

 You will also need to determine how they will be able to purchase your products or service and how you’ll be able to meet their growing demands.